 Tip: Make sure your new intranet name, brand, and persona reflect your core values and company culture.

 3) Create your new brand

 A big part of rebranding your intranet is changing the intranet design.
-Your new brand probably requires a completely different intranet theme, or a new intranet persona design.
-You can do this using the Simple Design Builder or Advanced Design Editor, no graphic design experience necessary!
+Your new brand probably requires a completely different intranet theme or a new intranet persona design.
+You can do this using the Simple Design-Builder or Advanced Design Editor, no graphic design experience is necessary!

 4) Unveil your new brand

 Once you rebrand your intranet, a fun idea is to have an intranet unveiling event at your office.
 This gets everyone excited to use your intranet again, as well as creates buzz around the new brand.
 The extra excitement will increase intranet adoption and employee engagement.
 Your new intranet brand will be a topic of conversation all day after the unveiling.
 We unveiled our new intranet, SQIRL, at one of our daily huddles in front of all staff and everyone loved it!

 Once everyone has seen the new brand, don’t forget to revisit step 1 and ask for feedback again.
 It is important to build an intranet for your end-users, so making sure they like the new brand is key.